-Except as discussed in the two paragraphs no. (2) & (3) in the Basis for Qualified Conclusion, we conducted our review in accordance with Egyptian Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity."
-A Limited review of interim financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters in the Company, and applying analytical and other limited review procedures.
+Except as discussed in the two paragraphs no. (2) & (3) in the Basis for Qualified Conclusion ,we conducted our review in accordance with Egyptian Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity".
+A Limited review of interim financial information consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
 A review is substantially less in scope than an audit conducted in accordance with Egyptian Standards on Auditing and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
-Accordingly, we do not express an audit opinion on these interim consolidated financial statements.
+Accordingly, we do not express an audit opinion on these consolidated financial statements.

-Basis for Qualified conclusion
+Basis for Qualified Conclusion

-(1) The provisions balance, in the consolidated statement of financial position, includes an amount of approximately USD 23.58 million which does not have a matching obligation out of which, an amount of approximately USD 23.3 million has been carried forward from previous years and the remaining amount of approximately USD 0.38 million has been formed during the current financial period.
-The aforementioned matter has led to a reduction in net profit for the year with an amount of approximately USD 0.38 million, an increase in the provisions balance as at March 31, 2018 by approximately USD 23.58 million, and a decrease in equity attributable to owners of the Company balance as at March 31, 2018 by approximately USD 23.58 million.
-We have issued a qualified auditor's report on the consolidated financial statements for the financial year ended on December 31, 2017 for the same reason.
+(1) The provisions balance, in the consolidated statement of financial position at beginning of the period, included an amount of approximately USD 23.2 million which does not have a matching obligation and is carried forward from previous years.
+During the period, an amount of approximately USD 13.85 million has been reversed as a provision -no longer required included in revenues in the consolidated statement of income rather than adjusting of profits of previous years.
+The aforementioned matter has led to a increase in net profit for the period with an amount of approximately USD 13.85, an increase in the provisions balance as at June 30, 2018 by approximately USD 9.35 million, and a decrease in retained earnings of equity in that date with the same amount.
+We have issued a qualified auditors' report on the consolidated financial statements for the financial year ended on December 31, 2017 for the same reason.